jellyfin/jellyfin-mpv-shim/README.md

     - If you use `shader_pack_remember`, this will be updated when you set a profile through the UI.
  - `shader_pack_subtype` - The profile group to use.
 The default pack contains `lq` and `hq` groups.
 Use `hq` if you have a fancy graphics card.

+### Trickplay Thumbnails

+MPV will automatically display thumbnail previews.
+By default it uses the Jellyfin chapter images but it can also use JellyScrub as the source.
+Please note that this feature will download and uncompress all of the chapter images before it becomes available for a video.
+For a 4 hour movie this causes disk usage of about 250 MB, but for the average TV episode it is around 40 MB.
+It also requires overriding the default MPV OSC, which may conflict with some custom user script.
+The `trickplay.lua` file contains the feature if you want to make a modified version.

+ - `thumbnail_enable` - Enable thumbnail feature.
+(Default: `true`)
+ - `thumbnail_jellyscrub` - Use JellyScrub as the thumbnail source instead of chapter images.
+(Default: `false`)
+ - `thumbnail_custom_script` - If enabled, it disables the default `trickplay.lua` so you can provide a modified version.
+(Default: `null`)
+ - `thumbnail_preferred_size` - The ideal size for thumbnails.
+(Default: `320`)

 ### SVP Integration

 To enable SVP integration, set `svp_enable` to `true` and enable "External control via HTTP" within SVP